 Patent rights acquired are initially recognised at cost less accumulated amortisation and accumulated impairment losses.
 These costs are amortised to the statement of profit or loss within administrative expenses using the straight-line method over 10-20 years.

-Internally generated patents are amortised on a straight-line basis over their estimated useful lives, from the date is ready for use.
-Amortisation charge is recognised in the statement of profit or loss within administrative expenses.
+Internally generated patent rights are normally transferred from intangible assets once the patent is granted, and amortised on a straight-line basis over their estimated useful lives.